Electronic Arts ‘Mass Effect: Andromeda’ Begins Preloading On Consoles Today

 Electronic Arts began preloading Mass Effect: Andromeda today on the Xbox One and PlayStation 4 for those who have preordered the game.
-It is a good thing too because according to users on Reddit the file size on both consoles is over 42 GB.
+It is a good thing too; according to users on Reddit, the file size on both consoles is over 42 GB.
 That is huge.
 Just for comparison, Deus Ex: Mankind Divided, which was also considered enormous, was 38.86 GB.
 Mass Effect on Xbox is 42.19 GB, and on PlayStation, it is 42.9 GB.

-Those that have preorders are going to appreciate that Electronic Arts went ahead with preloading because even with a very fast 100 Mb/s connection 42 GB is going to take around an hour to download.
+Those who have preorders are going to appreciate that Electronic Arts went ahead with preloading because even with a very fast 100 Mb/s connection, 42 GB is going to take around an hour to download.
 Those who wait to buy the game after release are going to be tortured with having to wait even longer to play.

 Mass Effect: Andromeda officially releases on March 21, but according to GameSpot, Xbox One and PC players will get to play the game for 10 hours on March 16 if they have an EA/Origin Access subscription.
 Sorry, PlayStation 4 users.
 Electronic Arts does not have an early access option for you.